brianmcallister/guard-ejs/README.md

 # Guard::EJS

-TODO: Write a gem description

 My first gem, and one of my first Ruby projects, so I'll take any help I can get.
 Still a work in progress, and I'm using this for a side project that I'm working on right now.

+TODO: Write the compiled templates file in a smarter way that doesn't overwrite the entire thing every time you make a change.

 ## Installation